ForrestTrepte/TaskCoach/prompt.md

 ### Task List Structure

-Tasks are roughly sorted, roughly, according to priority order.
+Priority order: Tasks are roughly sorted, roughly, according to priority order.
 I'll rearrange this order as priorities change due to changing life circumstances or upon reflection.

+Not yet prioritized tasks: As new tasks are added, sometimes I quickly enter them while I'm thinking about them.
+Such new tasks may sit at the top of the list until I get around to reordering them according to priority.

-Task lists contain a special divider task (`-----`).
+Divider tasks: Task lists contain a special divider task (`-----`).
 Items above the divider are currently active (I am attempting to make progress on them).
 Items after the divider are currently inactive (lower priority, less urgent, or I don't have capacity).

-As new tasks are added, sometimes I quickly enter them while I'm thinking about them.
-Such new tasks may sit at the top of the list until I get around to reordering them according to priority.
+Await tasks: Sometimes I have tasks that I can't do yet because I'm waiting for something that's out of my hands.
+In that case, I create an "await" task before my task that is blocked.
+An await task begins with the word "Await", describes what I'm waiting for, and has a due date for when I should check on its status.

 ### Google Tasks Connector